Dmitri131313/OpenWrt-vulnerabilities/README.md

 I'm far from being an expert and this project can be expanded to include a lot of other vulnerabilities.
 Contributions are more than welcome!

 **_We also need to create and upload PoC attack payloads.
 One of you can create and send a pull request.
-I will be happy to include it_**
+I will be happy to include it._**

 ### **Contact**